andyw8/claude_code_slash_commands/README.md

 Check the `commands/` directory to see what is available.

+### Using the Commands

+In your Claude Code session, type `/ruby--`  and you will the list of available commands.

 ## Development

 After checking out the repo, run `bin/setup` to install dependencies.
 Then, run `rake test` to run the tests.
 You can also run `bin/console` for an interactive prompt that will allow you to experiment.